- Intermittent fasting has been linked to health benefits including weight loss and managing type 2 diabetes.

 Most people try intermittent fasting or IF (restricting your calorie intake to a specific window of hours each day) with one of two goals in mind: weight loss or better health.
 The evidence is mixed on the former— a new study (1) in the New England Journal of Medicine suggests it’s no better than daily calorie restriction for dropping pounds, though some prior research (2) suggests it can melt fat—and pretty solid on the latter: some research suggests IF may help people manage type 2 diabetes, lower blood pressure, curb inflammation, and reduce oxidative stress (3, 4, 5, 6).

 Several studies have also examined whether IF offers an additional benefit that many men seek: improving testosterone production.

-Testosterone Levels Are Falling
+Low Testosterone Levels Are on the Rise

 According to findings from the Yale School of Medicine presented at the 2020 American Urological Association Virtual Experience (7), based on data collected between 1999 and 2016, testosterone levels among adolescents and young men had declined during those 15+ years.